edsoncassius/edsoncassius.github.io/_pages/about.md

 Hi, I'm Edson Cassius.
 I love technology, games and sports!

-I like to analyze data and build dynamic dashboards to find insights that information is able to provide us with a single click.

-I'm always trying to find answers to questions that can't be easily seen without a deeper analysis and evaluation of data.
+I analyze data and build dynamic dashboards to find insights that information is able to provide.
+I try to find answers to questions that can't be easily seen without a deeper analysis of data.

 As a machine learning enthusiast, I like to build prediction models using the most recent technologies to promote data-driven decisions and find even more answers and insights.